Binding a TreeView to a DataSet

 Bye

-15. Josh Smith Says:
+15. Josh Smith says:

 For general purpose questions about WPF, you should ask them on the WPF Forum: http://forums.microsoft.com/MSDN/ShowForum.aspx?ForumID=119&SiteID=1 First search the forum to see if the question has already been answered.